-[●] shares of Common Stock (as of January [●], 2023). [●] of these shares of Common Stock constitute Earnout Shares, which will no longer be subject to lock-up restrictions upon the achievement of certain stock price thresholds or, if earlier, certain liquidation events.
+43,769,290 shares of Common Stock (as of January 27, 2023).
+855,000 of these shares of Common Stock constitute Earnout Shares, which will no longer be subject to lock-up restrictions upon the achievement of certain stock price thresholds or, if earlier, certain of all Warrants

-Shares of Common Stock outstanding assuming exercise [●] (based on total shares of Common Stock outstanding as of January [●], 2023).
+Shares of Common Stock outstanding assuming exercise 70,419,290 (based on total shares of Common Stock outstanding as of January 27, 2023).